Raviegupta/React-Practice/HTML-CSS/html-css.md

 ### Q9.
 What does display:inline-block do?
 `display: inline-block;` :- combines the features of inline and block elements.
-- Like inline elements, inline-block elements do not start on a new line and only take up as much width as necessary.
+- Like inline elements, `inline-block elements do not start on a new line` and only take up as much width as necessary.
+- Like block elements, `inline-block elements can have margins, padding,` and borders applied to them.
+- when `inline is converted to inline-block `:- it will start to `take width & height & top, bottom padding & margin`. <br />
-- Like block elements, inline-block elements can have margins, padding, and borders applied to them. useful when we want an element to have block-like features (such as margins and padding) while still flowing inline with other elements.
+- useful when we want an element to have block-like features (such as margins and padding) while still flowing inline with other elements.

 ---